pantrypoints/sp/content/en/research/socrates/symposium/chapter-05.md

 You hear people say that lovers are seeking for their other half.

 But I say that they are seeking neither for the half of themselves, nor for the whole, unless the half or the whole be also a good.

-And they will cut off their own hands and feet and cast them away, if they are evil; for they love not what is their own, unless perchance there be some one who calls what belongs to him the good, and what belongs to another the evil.
+They will cut off their own hands and feet and cast them away, if they are evil; for they love not what is their own, unless perchance there be some one who calls what belongs to him the good, and what belongs to another the evil.

 For there is nothing which men love but the good.
+The simple truth is, that men love the good.
+{{< /r >}}

-Is there anything?'
-'Certainly, I should say, that there is nothing.'
-'Then,' she said, 'the simple truth is, that men love the good.'
-'Yes,' I said.
-'To which must be added that they love the possession of the good?'
+Yes, to which must be added that they love the possession of the good.

-Yes, that must be added.
+The possession and the everlasting possession of the good must be added too.

+{{< r a="Diotima" >}}
-And not only the possession, but the everlasting possession of the good?'
-'That must be added too.'
-'Then love,' she said, 'may be described generally as the love of the everlasting possession of the good?'
-'That is most true.'
+Then love may be described generally as the love of the everlasting possession of the good

-Then if this be the nature of love, can you tell me further,' she said, 'what is the manner of the pursuit? what are they doing who show all this eagerness and heat which is called love?
+Then if this be the nature of love, what is the manner of the pursuit? what are they doing who show all this eagerness and heat which is called love?

 What is the object which they have in view?
+{{< /r >}}

-Answer me.'
-'Nay, Diotima,' I replied, 'if I had known, I should not have wondered at your wisdom, neither should I have come to learn from you about this very matter.'
-'Well,' she said, 'I will teach you:
+Nay, Diotima.
+If I had known, I should not have wondered at your wisdom, neither should I have come to learn from you about this very matter.'

+{{< r a="Diotima" >}}
-The object which they have in view is birth in beauty, whether of body or soul.'
-'I do not understand you,' I said; 'the oracle requires an explanation.'
+Well, I will teach you: The object which they have in view is birth in beauty, whether of body or soul.

-Diotima: I mean that all men are bringing to the birth in their bodies and in their souls.
+I mean that all men are bringing to the birth in their bodies and in their souls.

 There is a certain age at which human nature is desirous of procreation—procreation which must be in beauty and not in deformity; and this procreation is the union of man and woman, and is a divine thing; for conception and generation are an immortal principle in the mortal creature, and in the inharmonious they can never be.